flabbyninja/scratch/scripts/pi-backup/README.md

 When image is restored to SD card and booted, it will resize to fill the available space, depending on the size available on the device.

-This is a modified version of a base script originally written by Kristofer KÃ¤llsbo 2017 www.hackviking.com
+This is a modified version of a backup script originally written by Kristofer KÃ¤llsbo (www.hackviking.com, 2017), adding usage details, PiShrink and new configurable parameters.

 ## Prerequisites